Cape Mystery (1935)

 his father is only referred to.

-E(dward) Phillips Oppenheim, (1866 - 1946) the
+** E(dward) Phillips Oppenheim,

-prince of storytellers, wrote 115 books and 39 anthologies, and
+wrote 115 books and 39 anthologies, and

-amazing quest of Mr. Ernest Bliss'.
+Amazing Quest of Mr. Ernest Bliss.